 As part of its accreditation by ASHP, this program is committed to the following general purpose:

-- Demonstrate leadership and practice management skills in pain management and palliative care.
+- Demonstrate leadership and management skills for successful self-development in the provision of care for pain management and palliative care patients.

-- Contribute to the body of pain management and palliative care knowledge.
+- Demonstrate management skills in the provision of care for pain management and palliative care patients.

 Additionally, our program adheres to the "Goals and Objectives for a Post-Graduate Year Two Program in Pain and Palliative Care" set forth by ASHP.
 These goals and objectives can be found in the ASHP Residency Accreditation Regulations and Standards.